adsabs/adsabs-dev-api/README.md

     Wed Jun 24 20:00:00 EDT 2015

 (the rate resetting happens at midnight UTC).
-To increase rate limits, please contact us directly at `adshelp@cfa.harvard.edu`.
+For more information and tips about rate limits, please contact us directly at `adshelp@cfa.harvard.edu`.